Effects of Bulimia on the Hands & Knuckles

 There are several ways bulimia nervosa can be expressed.
 In purging type BN, people adopt one or several methods to expel unwanted food from their bodies.

-Russell’s sign commonly occurs when someone uses self-induced vomiting as their purging method of choice.
-[1] Common signs include:
+Russell’s sign commonly occurs when someone uses self-induced vomiting as their purging method of choice.1 It involves small lacerations, abrasions, or calluses on the back of the hand near the knuckles related to the act of self-induced vomiting.

 If someone you know is visiting the bathroom immediately following meals, this could be a sign of frequent purging.